tom-gilbertsons-lab/bandit-data-modelling/README.md

 ### Bayes Information Criterion and Liklihood Per Trial

-After running though PSIS-LOO for model comparison (standard in field) found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).
+After running though PSIS-LOO for model comparison, we found the pareto k-values were as follows (see [here](https://mc-stan.org/loo/reference/pareto-k-diagnostic.html) for more).
 In the table below each entry is reported as

 $$
 N_{k < 0.7}/N_{0.7 < k < 1.0}/ N_{ k > 1.0}